rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 The course meets two days per week for the first seven weeks of the semester.
 Note that this semester marks the fourth or fifth different scheduling model we have tried for the course.
-You are expected to do about twelve hours of work outside of class each week.
+You are expected to do about nine hours of work outside of class each week.
 You may timebox that work.

 Learning Goals